hpi-swa-teaching/SqueakIssueIntegration/README.md

 able to assign someone.

 ###See existing issues in the System-Browser
-All existing issues for a method are indicated with a little bug icon next to the method name (note: If an issue is assigned to you the bug-icon indicates this with a little sign).
-To close and edit them you can access all issues of this method in the context-menu of the method.
+All existing issues for a method or class are indicated with a little bug icon next to the name (note: If an issue is assigned to you the bug-icon indicates this with a little sign).
+To close and edit them you can access all issues of this method or class in it's context-menu.

 ##Development
 Pull Requests are welcome.